Netflix/metaflow-docs/docs/internals/technical-overview.md

 In order to be able to **reproduce** the results of a run, we need to snapshot the code that was run.

 Code package is an immutable snapshot of the relevant code in the working directory, stored in the datastore, at the time when the run was started.
-A convenient side-effect of the snapshot is that it also works as a code distribution mechanism for runs that happen in the cloud.
+A convenient side effect of the snapshot is that it also works as a code distribution mechanism for runs that happen in the cloud.

 - [`package.py` - code package implementation](https://github.com/Netflix/metaflow/blob/master/metaflow/package.py)